How can Speech-Language Pathologists use growth mindset?

 *Researchers have found that it is possible to promote a growth mindset by teaching students about neuroscience evidence showing that the brain is malleable and gets stronger through effort, trying new strategies, and seeking help when necessary.
 Take the time to teach growth mindset especially if it is not being covered in other areas of the curriculum.

 Here is a link to my favorite book for teaching children they are capable of strengthening their brains.
-While the vocabulary in the book can be daunting, don’t let that hold you back.
+While the vocabulary in the book can be daunting, don’t let that hold you back!
 This book is intended for children ages 5-8.
-Your Fantastic Elastic Brain!

 *Focus on learning goals with your students.
 Communicate their overall learning goals at the start of your school year and have specific learning goals for each of your sessions.
-For example, “today, we will use the correct tongue position to make the R sound at the start of words.”
+For example, “today, we will use the correct tongue position to make the R sound at the start of words.
+By the end of the session, I want you to say an R word correctly after I say it.”

 2. We can work through our challenges and setbacks.